Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 - One of those directors, Richard S. Serbin, faced allegations of insurance fraud in 2006, according to public records obtained by NPR.
 Those allegations resulted in a six-month suspension of Serbin's law license and a $50,000 civil penalty.
 The allegations have not previously been reported and were not disclosed in his official biography.

-- Even as company leadership said they were confident about Co-Diagnostics' future, in November, the company's CEO and Chief Financial Officer both sold 100% of their direct stock holdings in the company.
+- Even as company leadership said they were confident about Co-Diagnostics' future, in November, the CEO and chief financial officer both sold 100% of their direct stock holdings in the company.

 In response to NPR, Co-Diagnostics' attorney, Ross D. Carmel, said in a statement that the legal obligation fell on "individual" (Carmel bolded and italicized the word) board members to file their disclosures on time, and that "this is not a Company obligation."
 Carmel stated that oversight of board members' disclosures is "not in the company's purview."